cihai/cihai/docs/datasets/index.md

 For all data sets, the goal is to achieve:

 - Clear and permissive a licensing for public and private use
-- Compatibility with [Data Packages][data packages], for data to be language agnostic and consistent
+- Compatibility with [data Packages], for data to be language agnostic and consistent
 - Open source scripting used to process data into a common format

 | Set       | License           | Data Package           | Project           |